From git-tools

 Purpose: Choose the most efficient bisect approach.

-Assessment: Can we write an automated test script that deterministically identifies good vs bad?
+Assessment: Determine whether an automated test script can deterministically identify good vs bad.

 MANDATORY: Use AskUserQuestion to present three approaches: